Pavel-research/raml-specs-separated/example.md

 ## Annotations

 Garage raml dialect allows you to annotate your garage and vehicle types with additional metadata, to do it you may use annotations and annotation types properties defined in [Annotations definition specification](annotations.md).

+##Public fragments

+Garage specification declares following public fragments:

+* Garage - for defining garage
+* Vehicle - for defining vehicle
+* VehicleType - for defining vehicle type
+* Library - for defining library of vehicle types

+Garage fragment is a default fragment when parsing garage